I’m an Assistant Professor of Computer Science at Johns Hopkins, and a part-time Visiting Scientist at Abridge.

 My research lies at the intersection of causality and machine learning, with the goal of enabling reliable decision-making and prediction in high-risk domains like healthcare.
-For more details, see below - you can also see my Research Statement and CV.
+For more details on my research, see below - you can also see my CV.

 Research Overview